Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 ### Modal <a name="polaris-modal"></a>

 The `Modal.Dialog` subcomponent has been removed.
-This was an undocumented subcomponent for private usage only.
-It was never intended to be a public component.
+This was an undocumented subcomponent for private usage only that was never intended to be public.

 ### Navigation <a name="polaris-navigation"></a>